 Our market forecasts are shown below.
 Here, the market size for each application is normalized w.r.t. its 2015 value.
 Observe the short term stagnation but the long term growth.
 This is perhaps better demonstrated in the inset.
 It shows the percentage of the market captured by today's dominant applications (i.e., mobile phone, tablet and notebook touch screens).
 Note how these markets will see their total dominance diminish over the coming decade.
-Refer to "Transparent Conductive Films (TCF) 2017-2027: Forecasts, Markets, Technologies
+Refer to "Transparent Conductive Films (TCF) 2017-2027: Forecasts, Markets, Technologies" for more information.

 The figures show the market size for each sector, in different years, normalized to the total market size in 2015.
 It is evident that the market will experience some growth, albeit a slow one in the short-term.
 The market will however start its second major growth phase from 2019 onwards.
 A major driver for new growth stems from the rise of new applications.
 This is shown in the inset.
 Here, the share of mobile, tablet, and notebook touchscreens as a function of the total market size are plotted, showing their diminishing dominance.
 Note that this market is for mobile phones, tablets, notebooks, AiO/desktop/standalone touch monitor, smart watches, OLED lighting, OPV/DSSC/Perovskite PV, In-mould touch, and automotive touch screens.
 LCD screens are excluded.
 This market covers ITO glass ITO PET, Ag nanowires, metal mesh, PEDOT, CNTs and graphene.
 For exact values refer to "Transparent Conductive Films (TCF) 2017-2027: Forecasts, Markets, Technologies"